-While the role of the doctor might be the first thing you think about when discussing GP practices in Australia, what certainly shouldn’t be forgotten is the part that medical receptionists play in proceedings.
+While the doctor's role might be the first thing you think about when discussing GP practices in Australia, what shouldn’t be forgotten is the part that medical receptionists play in proceedings.
 The skills learnt on a medical administration course are put to the test every day when in the position, like scheduling appointments, answering telephone calls, filing medical records and much more!

 Emotional Management of Patients

-What you’ll learn pretty early on when taking medical administration training is that being successful in the role involves a high degree of emotional management.
-Patients may turn up in a distressed state for a wide variety of reasons, so it’s important that you remain calm and supportive, even in the face of frustration.
+You’ll learn early on when taking medical administration training that being successful in the role involves a high degree of emotional management.
+Patients may turn up in a distressed state for a wide variety of reasons, so it’s essential that you remain calm and supportive, even in the face of frustration.

-This has to be carried out at the same time as juggling the needs of many other patients, phones that won’t stop ringing, accurate record-keeping and liaising between the various medical professionals that you work alongside.
+This has to be carried out simultaneously as juggling the needs of many other patients, phones that won’t stop ringing, accurate record-keeping and liaising between the various medical professionals you work alongside.
 While no one should have to put up with verbal abuse, retaining composure in this scenario is crucial to reaching a successful resolution to the matter being dealt with.